ITER: Timeline and status

 As of April 2022 ITER was near 85% complete toward first plasma.
 First plasma was scheduled for late 2025, however delays were acknowledged in 2023 which would impact this target.
 In July 2024, ITER announced a new schedule which included full plasma current in 2034, the start of operations with a deuterium-deuterium plasma in 2035, and deuterium-tritium operations in 2039.

 The start of the project can be traced back to 1978 when the European Commission, Japan, United States, and USSR joined for the International Tokamak Reactor (INTOR) Workshop.
 This initiative was held under the auspices of the International Atomic Energy Agency and its goals were to assess the readiness of magnetic fusion to move forward to the experimental power reactor (EPR) stage, to identify the additional R&D that must be undertaken, and to define the characteristics of such an EPR by means of a conceptual design.
 From 1978 to the middle of the 1980s, hundreds of fusion scientists and engineers in each participating country took part in a detailed assessment of the tokamak confinement system and the design possibilities for harnessing nuclear fusion energy.

 In 1985, at the Geneva summit meeting in 1985, Mikhail Gorbachev suggested to Ronald Reagan that the two countries jointly undertake the construction of a tokamak EPR as proposed by the INTOR Workshop.
 The ITER project was initiated in 1988.

 Ground was broken in 2007 and construction of the ITER tokamak complex started in 2013.

 Machine assembly was launched on 28 July 2020.
-The construction of the facility was expected to be completed in 2025 when commissioning of the reactor can commence and initial plasma experiments were scheduled to begin at the end of that year.
+Under the revised schedule, cryostat closure is planned for 2033, integrated commissioning for 2033–2034, and the Start of Research Operation for 2034.
 When ITER becomes operational, it will be the largest magnetic confinement plasma physics experiment in use with a plasma volume of 840 cubic meters, surpassing the Joint European Torus by a factor of 8.

+In 2023, the ITER organization made the official decision to replace the material of the plasma facing first wall from beryllium to tungsten.
+This was done to align ITER with the consensus of all future burning plasma designs using tungsten as armoring material.
+In addition, there were many concerns about using beryllium as the primary first wall material.
+Beryllium is a highly toxic metal and the dust generated through erosion raised safety concerns for maintenance.
+Recent modeling had also suggested that strong melting would occur during off-normal plasma events leading to a premature failure of the first wall.

 On 3 July 2024, ITER director-general Pietro Barabaschi announced the first plasma production in the project will not take place until, at least, 2033.
 The energy from magnets will be produced no earlier than 2036, rather than 2033, as previously planned in 2016.
 He additionally said the cost of repairing some malfunctioning pieces was estimated at €5 billion.